Ballyvourney: Music and dance

 The composer Seán Ó Riada is buried in the cemetery there.
 The sean-nós singer Elizabeth Cronin spent her whole life in the area.

-The village gives its name to an Irish dance figure—the Baile Bhuirne SetBallyvourney is the home of Ionad Cultúrtha, a regional cultural centre for the traditional and contemporary arts.
+The village gives its name to an Irish dance figure—the Baile Bhuirne Set The town is the home of Ionad Cultúrtha, a regional cultural centre for the traditional and contemporary arts.
 It holds many music and visual art events.